dsccommunity/xPSDesiredStateConfiguration/README.md

 but also includes bugfixes and new features, including additional resources.
 Some resources in this module uses the prefix 'x' to not collide with the (older) built-in resources (in Windows PowerShell) and the module PSDscResources.
-The prefix 'x' has no other meaning that just that.
+The prefix 'x' has no other meaning than just that.

 This module is no longer comparable with the module [PSDscResources](https://github.com/PowerShell/PSDscResources) as they are completely separate modules and they have different lifecycle,